magicmarc/marks-reverie/src/content/novels/lucy-does-improv/ACT_VI_Lucy_Does_Improv.md

 Lucy could no longer hold back.
 She pulled Dora and Swiper into her arms, sobbing, laughing.

-The other children rushed in, a tide of warmth, wrapping their arms around her.

-(Children crowd around her, arms wrapping her like a tide.
-Lucy, tears streaking her face, rises slightly, lifting her voice as though addressing not only the children, but the unseen audience beyond the fourth wall.)
+Children crowd around her, arms wrapping her like a tide.
+Lucy, tears streaking her face, rises slightly, lifting her voice as though addressing not only the children, but the unseen audience beyond the fourth wall.

 Lucy (voice breaking, then steady):
 “My heart is here.
 It has always been here.
 Not in numbers, not in silence, not in the roles they wrote for me -